Which of the following is true about peptide bonds?

 D is correct.
 Peptide bonds have partial double bond character due to resonance.
 Therefore, they are less flexible than other single bonds and have no free rotation (I is correct).
 They are also stronger due to this partial double bond characteristic.
 Therefore, even though breaking peptide bonds is an exergonic process (III is correct), it stills has a high activation energy that require the use of enzymes (II is correct).
 Answer choices A, B, and C are incorrect because they do not include all of the correct choices.

-The formation of peptide bonds is endergonic and has a high activation energy, meaning there is both a thermodynamic and kinetic barrier to the formation of peptide bonds.
+Peptide bond formation is endergonic and has a high activation energy, meaning there is both a thermodynamic and kinetic barrier to the formation of peptide bonds.
 The thermodynamic barrier can be overcome by coupling peptide bond formation to exergonic reactions – in biological systems, this is done almost exclusively through coupling to ATP hydrolysis.
 The kinetic barrier, in turn, can be significantly lowered with the use of biological catalysts, more commonly called enzymes.
-Conversely, since thermodynamic favorability (Gibb’s free energy) is a state function, if the formation of peptide bonds is endergonic, this suggests that the lysis of peptide bonds must be exergonic.
+Conversely, since thermodynamic favorability (Gibb’s free energy) is a state function, if the formation of peptide bonds is endergonic, this suggests that the hydrolysis of peptide bonds must be exergonic.
 Meaning that proteins spontaneously break down in aqueous solution.
 The hydrolysis of peptide bonds is spontaneous in vivo, but often extremely slow due to a high activation barrier for these hydrolysis reactions.
 Enzymes that catalyze peptide bond hydrolysis reactions exist as well and are called proteases.

 Peptide bond formation is a condensation reaction, meaning that it will result in the formation of water as a separate product.
 Figure 1 describes key steps in this process.
 Notice that the lone pair of an amine acts as the nucleophile, and therefore the resonance stabilized carboxylate is not a viable electrophile.
 In living systems, formation of a phosphoester from ATP allows for the generation of a viable electrophilic site on the carbonyl carbon and therefore the reaction can proceed.
 Peptide bond hydrolysis on the other hand is a dehydration reaction – and while the in vivo mechanism of catalyzed hydrolysis reactions may also appear on the MCAT, such mechanistic details can be expected to be given from a passage directly.
 Most importantly this is a hydrolysis reaction, so water is required as a reagent.